 The current La Raza/Chicano movement is a strange mix of Aztec neo-paganism and the ideologies of Nazism, Marxism and the indigenous movement.
 From the point of view of Marxists, Chicano nationalism can be considered to be a movement of national liberation.
 Marx wrote in his Communist Manifesto that communists will work with any revolutionary movement, which is also trying to overthrow the existing system, their common enemy.

 The serpent-like creature in the photo below is Quetzalcoatl, the plumed serpent.
 Quetzalcoatl is the messiah-god of the Aztecs, who according to Aztec mythology will return in human form to restore the Golden Age.
 This is similar to how some occult groups predicted the rise of a “messiah” in Germany years before Adolf Hitler appeared on the scene.
-In the Chicano context, it would mean the Chicanos gaining control of what they call their “lost territories” or “Aztlan” in the American Southwest.
+In the Chicano context, it would mean the Chicanos gaining control of what they call their “lost territories” or “Aztlan” in the American Southwest, not unlike the Nazis were trying to claim Lebensraum in Eastern Europe.

-This is just one visible example of Chicanos copying Nazi symbolism.
+This is one visible example of Chicanos copying Nazi symbolism.
 The United Farm Workers is a Chicano / La Raza organization.
-The design by the brother of Cesar Chavez of their original flag was inspired by that of a historic Nazi battle flag.
+The design was inspired by that of a historic Nazi battle flag.
 In the image below the two flags are compared.
-The Nazi swastika is simply replaced by a Mexican nationalist symbol, a Mexican/Aztec eagle.
+The Nazi swastika is simply replaced by a Mexican nationalist symbol, an eagle, resembling the Nazi eagle, the Reichsadler.
 After the resemblance to the historic Nazi flag began to be noticed, the design was slightly altered to make the similarities less obvious.

 This is Chicano Graffiti at the site where Chicano Park is today with historically accurate Nazi swastikas.
 The photo is from the Vintage San Diego website and was made, just on year before the takeover of the area now called Chicano Park in San Diego, Ca.